-- sprite\i: A sprite to be pasted into the state's slot. - segments: A list of audio segments played upon entry into this state. - bindings: Bindings that apply to just this state.
-These can override pagelevel bindings; when the user presses a key or touches a target, an operative binding is sought first in the state's bindings and then in the page's bindings. - timeout\segments: A list of audio segments to be played upon timeout. - timeout\page\i, timeout\state\i: The state to automatically enter upon timeout.
+- sprite\i: A sprite to be displayed in the state's slot while in this state. - segments: A list of audio segments (see Audio feedback below). - bindings: Bindings that apply to just this state.
+These override page-level bindings; when the user presses a key or touches a target, an operative binding is sought first in the State and then in the Page. - timeout\segments: A list of audio segments to be played upon timeout (see Audio feedback below). - timeout\page\i, timeout\state\i: The state to automatically enter upon timeout.
 If timeout\page\i is None, no automatic transition occurs.